anoma/nspec/docs/architecture-1/abstractions/index.md

 understanding what it is exactly that the system does and ensure complete deduplication of engineering efforts.

-!!! question "Prove this (unique up to isomorphism)" If it doesn't hold we've
+!!! todo

-    probably described something slightly incorrectly.
+    Question: "Prove this (unique up to isomorphism)" If it doesn't hold we've probably described something slightly incorrectly.

 Parameters are external input to the system, or derived from the combination of